What's The Best Method To Weigh A Bed-Ridden Patient?

 If budget allows, a bed scale would be the ideal method for weighing a bed-ridden patient.

 Hoist scales are designed to provide an effective method of accurately weighing a bed-ridden or immobile patient.
 Medical hoist scales are usually a more cost-effective scale than a bed scale.
-While usually being highly transportable, the downside to choosing a hoist scale is that the patient has to be put into the hoist and then lifted, which may cause discomfort and disturbance to the patient.
+While usually being highly transportable, the downside to choosing a hoist scale is that the patient has to be put into the hoist and then lifted, which may cause a degree of discomfort and disturbance.

 Class III Approved Scales

 Medical scales must be accurate and reliable.
-A scale which is not accurate may lead to errors in diagnosis and treatment which could potentially be fatal.
+A scale which is not accurate may lead to errors in diagnosis and treatment which could prove fatal.

 To ensure that the scale being used for medical purposes is accurate it must be Class III approved under the NAWI directive.